nickromano/django-daily-digest/readme.md

 ## Usage

 Set a scheduled job to run this once a day.
-The email will be sent to all addresses in `settings.ADMINS`.
+The email will be sent to all addresses in `DAILY_DIGEST_CONFIG['to']`.
 ```
 python manage.py send_daily_digest
 ```